Ojkee/Typpy/README.md

 # Bugs
 - [x] Summary wraps incorectly at the end of big table
 - [x] Infinity mode breaks after certain number of words
+- [ ] Infinity mode with other configs doesn't work